 Along the way, you can see the villages of Braves Gurkhas, old monastery full of beautiful thangkas, old forts, mountain trades in Manang or a mystique nation of Tibetan people in inner Mustang.

 In this region, you can also find religious holy places sacred by many people from far beyond the country’s boundaries – Hindu holy “supermarket” in Muktinath, Tibetan Buddhist gompas and meditation ancient cave -The Milarepa’s cave.
 This trek truly has it all and it is our pick!

-Day 1: Kathmandu (1310 m) via Besisahar (800 m) and trek Bhulbhule (850 m) half day drive / 3 hours trek
+Day 1: Kathmandu (1310 m) via Besisahar (800 m) and trek Bhulbhule (850 m) half-day drive / 3 hours trek

 A private car or a local regular bus service takes you from Kathmandu to Besisahar (830 m).
-This is where beautiful hills and mountain start making appearances setting the right atmosphere (there is the option to drive up to further up to Bhulbhule, however, we suggest to take the short trek as the views are truly wonderful.)
+This is where beautiful hills and mountains start making appearances setting the right atmosphere (there is the option to drive up to further up to Bhulbhule, however, we suggest to take the short trek as the views are truly wonderful.)
 We slightly gain 50 m high up to Bhulbhule through another beautiful Gurung town of Khudi.
 From here will be able to see the snow-capped Lamjung Himal (6441 m).

 Day 2: Bhulbhule (850 m) to Ghermu (1140 m) 6/7 hours

 Now let’s start with some serious trekking.
 Firstly you will be greeted by the majestic mountain of Lamjung-Kailash (6000 m).
 At this stage, we are still in the subtropical belt, and the trail leads us through terraced farmland, a 50 MW hydropower dam, roller-coaster-like hills giving magnificent views of mountains and cascades.